FranckyC/franckcornu.github.io/content/english/post/copilot-graph-api-qna-plugin.md

 Because the authentication to the API is performed through OAuth2, you need to first create a dedicated Entra ID application in your tenant and then register an OAuth connection in the Teams developer portal:

-1. Register an Entra ID application in Azure and add the API permissions `QnA.Read.All` (delegated)
+1. Register an Entra ID application in Azure and add the API permissions `QnA.Read.All` (delegated).
+Add the `https://teams.microsoft.com/api/platform/v1.0/oAuthRedirect` as a redirect URL for web platform in the **Authentication** settings.

 {{< image src="/images/post/copilot-graph-api-qna-plugin/entra_id_permissions.png" caption="" alt="Entra ID" position="center" class="img-fluid" title="image title" webp="false" >}}